Holbrook’s was the highest-selling Worcestershire sauce in the world. It still holds the majority of the Worcestershire sauce market in Australia.

 Reckitt & Colman extended and improved the Australian factory in 1957.

 Goodman Fielder acquired the Holbrooks business from Reckitt & Colman in 1998.

-The Stourport factory in Worcestershire, which latterly had been brewing Sarson’s vinegar, was closed in 2005.
+The Stourport brewery in Worcestershire, which latterly had been producing Sarson’s vinegar, was closed in 2005.

 The Holbrooks brand is no longer in use in Britain, but the trademarks are owned by Premier Foods.